Farewe/invacost_FAQ/Readme.md

 # **Descriptor “Period\_of\_estimation”**

+## Question on how dealing with missing temporal information

-## *14. If an article proclaims an economic loss, but does not tell us if this is for one year or a loss over a certain period of time, how should I deal with it?*
+Question: If an article proclaims an economic loss, but does not tell us if this is for one year or a loss over a certain period of time, how should I deal with it?\*

-You should indicate *unspecified* in the **period of estimation** column, and also in the **Time range**, **starting year** and **ending year** columns (if these information are also not provided).
+Answer: You should indicate *unspecified* in the **period of estimation** column, and also in the **Time range**, **starting year** and **ending year** columns (if these information are also not provided).

 # **Descriptor “Time\_range”**

+## Question on unclear cost duration

-## *15. I have costs that are X US USD in total inferred from the last 10 years prior to the publishing year of that study, I can enter the ‘probable starting year’ and ‘probable ending year’, the ‘raw cost estimate’, but I have some doubt for the ‘Time\_range’ descriptor.
-Could you provide me with some guidance?*
+Question : I have costs that are X US USD in total inferred from the last 10 years prior to the publishing year of that study, I can enter the ‘probable starting year’ and ‘probable ending year’, the ‘raw cost estimate’, but I have some doubt for the ‘Time\_range’ descriptor.
+Could you provide me with some guidance?\*

-You should consider *year* if the cost is provided as an annual value expected to occur each year over the last 10 years.
+Answer: You should consider *year* if the cost is provided as an annual value expected to occur each year over the last 10 years.
 Conversely, you should enter *period* if the cost is provided as a total sum over the 10 years.

 # **Descriptors “Probable\_starting\_year / Probable\_ending\_year”**

-## *16. What is the difference between these descriptors and those that have ‘adjusted’ as an additional term?*
+## What is the difference between these descriptors and those that have ‘adjusted’ as an additional term?

 The **probable\_starting\_year** & **probable\_ending\_year** columns
 (named *original columns* hereafter) contain the information extracted